-Constitution empowers Congress to make rules regarding capture on land or water, 283 to define and punish violations of international law, 284 and to make regulations to govern the armed forces.
-285 Congress also has the constitutional prerogative to declare war, 286 a power it has not yet exercised with regard to the armed conflict in Afghanistan.
+The Constitution provides Congress with ample authority to legislate the treatment of battlefield detainees in the custody of the U.S. military.
+The Constitution empowers Congress to make rules regarding capture on land or water, to define and punish violations of international law, and to make regulations to govern the armed forces.
+Congress also has the constitutional prerogative to declare war, a power it did not formally exercise with regard to the armed conflict in Afghanistan.
 By not declaring war, Congress has implicitly limited some presidential authorities.
-287

 Despite the constitutional powers listed above, Congress has not generally taken an active rule in prescribing the treatment of prisoners of war.
-Existing statutes concerning enemy prisoners of war are limited to providing for the use of DOD funds to pay expenses incident to the maintenance, pay, and allowances of persons in custody of any military department, to provide for the disposition of the remains of enemy prisoners of war and interned enemy aliens who die in the custody of a military department, to penalize those who aid the escape of an enemy prisoner, and to exempt prisoners of war from the entitlement to claim of compensation for injury or death resulting from war-risk hazard.
+Existing statutes concerning enemy prisoners of war are limited to providing for the use of DOD funds to pay expenses incident to the maintenance, pay, and allowances of persons in custody of any military department, of to provide for the disposition of the remains of enemy prisoners of war and interned enemy aliens who die in the custody of a military department, to penalize those who aid the escape of an enemy prisoner, and to exempt prisoners of war from the entitlement to claim of compensation for injury or death resulting from war-risk hazard.
 However, prisoners of war are covered under the jurisdiction of the Uniform Code of Military Justice (UCMJ).
-The UCMJ does not indicate whether detainees who are determined not to be prisoners of war are covered.